JamesWoolfenden/consul-template-by-example/readme.md

 MissingKey:{{if keyExists "MissingKey"}}{{key "MissingKey"}}{{else}}nothing{{end}}
 DefaultValue:{{keyOrDefault "Duffer" ""}}
 ```
+Consul-template uses the Go templating format- curly brackets the rest of the file is treated as text.
+The first line is a regular KV retrieval, the second line shows how to cope with missing values and the last line for default values.

 First we'll add some data to Consul.

 ``` consul kv put foo bar ```